 Its population status is unknown.
 At the time of its discovery, extensive searches over the period of a week yielded a total of 10 specimens.

-There is very little information.
-It appears to be somewhat adaptable, since it was found in a coffee grove.
+There is very little information on threats.
+It appears to be somewhat adaptable to land use change, since it was found in a coffee grove.

 Red List Status